-Being open to changing your family’s existing rituals and routines or suggesting new ones is a good idea as family needs change over time.
+Being open to changing your family’s existing rituals or suggesting new ones is a good idea as family needs change over time.
+It’s also good to think about the rituals you’d like to keep.

-Although you may love baking cakes with your son on Saturday afternoons, he may want to hang out with his friends.
-Talk with him about what he’d enjoy doing with you instead.
-Be ready to try new ways of spending time together.
+Sometimes new rituals involve finding new ways of spending time together.
+For example, you might love baking cakes with your child on Saturday afternoons, but he wants to hang out with his friends or has sporting commitments.
+In this situation, you could talk with your child about what he’d enjoy doing with you instead.

 - the maximum the activity can cost